Billie Lee Applauds Tom Sandoval For Accepting Everyone After Accusing ‘Pump Rules’ Cast Of Excluding Her

-Billie Lee shared a special message for her Vanderpump Rules co-star, Tom Sandoval, over the weekend.
+Billie Lee shared a special message for her Vanderpump Rules co-star Tom Sandoval over the weekend.

 As she and her co-stars celebrated Tom’s birthday in Los Angeles, the transgender star of the Bravo TV reality series took to Twitter and wished Tom a happy birthday and applauded him for being one of the few people who accept everyone.